Leading 2-year CD rate soars to 18-month high

 |GE Capital Bank||One of two online banks, each with its own FDIC insurance, that are subsidiaries of GE Capital Corp., the financial services unit of the manufacturing giant.||gecapitalbank.com|

-The government's bank-for-banks controls short-term interest rates by adjusting the federal funds rate.
-That's what commercial banks must pay to borrow money that other banks have on deposit with the Federal Reserve.
+The Federal Reserve has driven short-term interest rates to record lows by drastically reducing what's called the federal funds rate.
+That's what commercial banks pay to borrow money from each other through the Fed.

 Since it's been essentially zero since December 2008, banks have been able to get pretty much all of the money they need for loans through the Fed for essentially nothing.

 Since the banks didn't need our deposits, they slashed rates and the amount of money savers have invested in CDs dropped by half — from just over $1 trillion dollars in 2010 to just over $500 billion today.